scenerystack/community/docs/reference/api/scenery-phet/ComboBoxDisplay.md

 # ComboBoxDisplay

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/ComboBoxDisplay.ts](https://github.com/phetsims/scenery-phet/blob/main/js/ComboBoxDisplay.ts) for the most up-to-date information.

 ## Overview

 ComboBoxDisplay is the lovechild of a ComboBox and a NumberDisplay.
 It allows the user to choose one of N dynamic